-I have dry skin 24/7, and this $11 cream takes me from scaly to glowy in seconds
+I have dry skin 24/7, and this $15 cream takes me from scaly to glowy in seconds

 I first learned about Weleda Skin Food on (where else?) good old TikTok.
 From Julia Fox of Uncut Gems to skin-care guru Hailey Bieber herself, celebrities on the app can't get enough of this ultra-moisturizing cream.
 Even queen of glowy skin Julia Roberts swears by the stuff — and for good reason.

 Packed with plant extracts such as rosemary, chamomile and pansy, along with sunflower and sweet almond oils, this top-selling moisturizer lives up to its name — it is, essentially, food for your skin.
 Its creamy, hydrating formula has a moisture-locking beeswax and botanical oil base to help hydrate rough, thirsty skin and transform it into glowing, radiant skin.
-This nearly 100-year-old product also eschews parabens, phthalates, synthetic fragrances and preservatives and is certified natural by Natrue.
+This nearly 100-year-old product also eschews parabens, phthalates, synthetic fragrances and preservatives and is certified natural by Natrue, an international natural and organic cosmetics association.

 Testing it out

 The first time I used Weleda Skin Food, I was worried it would feel too heavy on my skin.
 It has a very thick, rich texture, and the TikTok videos I'd watched advised using it sparingly.
-That said, I was pleasantly surprised to find it didn't feel heavy at all when applied in moderation, and I was instantly enamored of its light, citrusy scent.
+That said, I was pleasantly surprised to find that it didn't feel heavy at all when applied in moderation, and I was instantly enamored of its light, citrusy scent.
 I was also blown away by how dramatically different my skin looked just moments after slathering it on.

 You know how some people have skin that literally glows?
 That looks impossibly fresh and hydrated?
 That's how my eczema-prone skin appeared (and felt!) as soon as it was graced with this cream.
 It had just the right amount of shimmer without looking greasy, and I couldn't believe how quickly my skin went from dragon-like to dewy.
 Best of all?
 This miracle formula managed to keep my skin's flakiness in check all day!